Fact Sheet 202

 Some providers are conservative.
 They prefer “tried and true” methods.
 Others are more aggressive.
 They are willing to try new and experimental treatments.
 Some are optimistic by nature, and focus on the hopeful or positive side when they talk about test results or future prospects.
 Others are more realistic.
 Some are pessimistic.

-Some providers are comfortable suggesting “complementary and alternative” therapies such as massage, acupuncture, or herbs.
+Some providers are comfortable suggesting “complementary and alternative” therapies such as massage or acupuncture.
 Others stick strictly to western medicine.

 If you want a lot of emotional support, you probably won’t be comfortable with a health care provider who only talks about test results.
 The more comfortable you are with their approach to HIV treatments, the easier it will be for you to get the kind of health care you want.
 Talk to providers and their patients before you make your choice.